 Least Concern – IUCN Red List

 A shot of Dandy during our afternoon display on the Farm Park.
 Our displays give Dandy the perfect opportunity to show off his long legs.
-He is pretty fast too, the Red-Legged Serieme is able to reach speeds of 15-20mph!
+He is pretty fast too, the Red-Legged Seriema is able to reach speeds of 15-20mph!